Applies ToOutlook for Microsoft 365 Outlook 2024 Outlook 2021 Outlook 2019 Outlook 2016 Outlook on the web Outlook.com New Outlook for Windows

 7. Select Finish.

-Copy the contacts from the Duplicates folder back into your main Contacts folder
+Copy the contacts from the Duplicates folder back into your main Contacts folder in classic Outlook

-1. Select the Duplicates contact folder.
+1. In classic Outlook, select the Duplicates contact folder.

 2. Single-click one of the contacts in the folder, then press Ctrl+A to select all of the contacts.